gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_key_params' parameter MAY be present and specifies the additional parameters for the key used with the counter signature algorithm.
 This parameter is a CBOR map whose content depends on the counter signature algorithm, as specified in Section 2 and Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}.

   * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
-This parameter is a CBOR integer, whose value is "COSE\_Key" (1) taken from the 'Name' column of the "CWT Confirmation Method" Registry defined in {{I-D.ietf-ace-cwt-proof-of-possession}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{RFC8152}}.
+This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{I-D.ietf-ace-cwt-proof-of-possession}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{RFC8152}}.
 Future specifications may define additional values for this parameter.
-If this parameter is not present, "COSE\_Key" (1) MUST be assumed as default value.
+If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.

 * The 'profile' parameter MUST be present and has value coap_group_oscore_app (TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

 * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from the 'key' parameter is not valid anymore.

 * The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the Join Request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the responders currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as responder or monitor.
-If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding group member has in the group, thus used as member identifier.
+If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding owner has in the group, thus used as group member identifier.

 * The 'group_policies' parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
 For instance, its field "Sequence Number Synchronization Method" can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}), as indicated by the corresponding value from the "Sequence Number Synchronization Method" Registry defined in Section 11.8 of {{I-D.ietf-ace-key-groupcomm}}.